donejs/donejs/docs/features.md

 In DoneJS, which uses the [can.stache](http://canjs.com/docs/can.stache.html) view engine, that would:

- 1. Synchronously trigger a `change` event (because of the [can.Map](http://canjs.com/docs/can.Map.html) synchronous object observe API)
+ 1. Trigger an event (because of the [can.Map](http://canjs.com/docs/can.Map.html) object observe API)
- 1. The `change` would invoke a data binding event handler in the template layer
+ 1. The event invokes a data binding event handler in the template layer
- 1. The handler would immediately result in the following code being run:
+ 1. The handler immediately results in the following code being run:
 ```
 textNode.nodeValue = 'changed';
 ```